Shingles and Roofing 101

 With the arrival of spring, many homeowners are tackling major spring cleanup projects out in the yard, but forget to think about an integral part of their home: The roof.
-Yes, landscaping can become a full time job, as some homeowners choose the do-it-yourself approach to keeping their yards beautiful and manicured.
-Many homeowners endure the rusty nails, muddy hands, splinters and worn out “gardening pants” to make their landscaping beautiful as Spring brings warm weather.
+Yes, landscaping can become a full-time job, as some homeowners choose the do-it-yourself approach to keeping their yards beautiful and manicured.
+Many homeowners endure rusty nails, muddy hands, splinters and worn-out “gardening pants” to make their landscaping beautiful as Spring brings warm weather.
 But don’t forget about your roof and the shingles that have endured a brutal winter.

 Now is the time to understand the roof above your head so you’ll be prepared to tackle any serious roofing projects.
 So, here’s what you need to know about shingles and roofing:

-How to tell types of shingles from size, shape and feel
+How to tell types of shingles by size, shape and feel

-Size, shape and a touch with your fingers, can tell you what type of shingle roofing you’re dealing with.
+Size, shape and touch with your fingers can tell you what type of shingle roofing you’re dealing with.